MindWrapper/Instabilities/ProcessOutputAsync/Readme.md

 # Other variations

-If Console.WriteLine is invoked within the callback it might cause a race condition on Console.Out and therefore output might be screwed up
+If Console.WriteLine is invoked within the callback it might cause a race condition on Console.Out and therefore output might be screwed up.